 Kemptdale Dam (Figure 10.8 and Table 10.4): 5.8m high rollcrete dam wall founded on competent dolerite bedrock.
-It has an estimated storage capacity of 400 000 m.
-The catchment area is considerably larger than Crystal Springs Dam (860 km vs 50 km) which means the dam, when empty, takes only a single significant rainfall (or snowfall) event anywhere in the catchment to fill it again.
+It has an estimated storage capacity of 400 000 m3.
+The catchment area is considerably larger than Crystal Springs Dam (860 km2 vs 50 km2) which means the dam, when empty, takes only a single significant rainfall (or snowfall) event anywhere in the catchment to fill it again.
 This dam is used to release water downstream to the abstraction weir and pump station over the mid-winter months when extensive upstream irrigation tends to reduce the river flow to a trickle.
 The dam was completed in Sept 2004.
 The catchment largely comprises well managed agricultural land and therefore has a far lower silt load than most KZN rivers of this size.
-There are two augmentation schemes that have been recommended for this system, i.e., raise the dam wall to a total height of 8m, thereby increasing the storage capacity to about 750 000 m and double the capacity of the pumping main from Kempdale Dam weir to the WTP (15 Me/day to 20 Me/day).
+There are two augmentation schemes that have been recommended for this system, i.e., raise the dam wall to a total height of 8m, thereby increasing the storage capacity to about 750 000 m3 and double the capacity of the pumping main from Kemptdale Dam weir to the WTP (15 Ml/day to 20 Ml/day).

-Kemptdale Quarry: This is a disused dolerite stone quarry 25m deep alongside the river immediately downstream of the Kempdale Dam.
-It provides an additional 250 000 m of emergency storage.
+Kemptdale Quarry: This is a disused dolerite stone quarry 25m deep alongside the river immediately downstream of the Kemptdale Dam.
+It provides an additional 250 000 m3 of emergency storage.
 It is filled under gravity by opening a valve on a pipeline from the dam and is emptied back into the river by means of two submersible pumps mounted on a raft moored over the deepest point of the quarry (pumps can deliver between 5 Me /day when the quarry is full to 2 Me/day when nearly empty).

 Abstraction Weir, Pump Station and Pipeline: A 1.5m high mass concrete weir diverts river water to the pump station sump on the riverbank.
 The pump station has been equipped with two 130 kW vertical turbine raw water pumps (1 Duty, 1 Standby).
-The pump motors and electrical control panel are above the Mzintlava River's 1:50 year floodline.
+The pump motors and electrical control panel are above the Mzintlava River's 1:50 year flood line.
 One pump delivers 5 Me/d.
 If necessary, both pumps can be operated simultaneously to yield about 7.5 Me/day (24h pumping).
 The weir was deliberately sited upstream of the developed areas so that the water quality would not be affected by runoff pollution or sewage reticulation spills.
 The delivery pipeline to the waterworks is 300mm in size and 5.0 km long.
 The pumping scheme was commissioned in May 2004.
-With the large catchment area, Kempdale Dam and the quarry, the river pump station enjoys a high level of assurance of supply at its current capacity and if properly managed (i.e. if releases from the dam are carefully controlled over the midwinter months).
-It should be noted that Kokstad suffers from frequent power failures which affects the delivery of water to the waterworks, and the treatment thereof.
+With the large catchment area, Kemptdale Dam, the quarry and the river pump station enjoys a high level of assurance of supply at its current capacity and if properly managed (i.e. if releases from the dam are carefully controlled over the midwinter months).
+It should be noted that Kokstad experiences frequent power failures (over and above scheduled load shedding) which affects the delivery of water to the waterworks, and the treatment thereof.